manuelasaez/FakesNews_webapp/README.md

 ## License 📄

-This project is under xxxxx license [LICENSE.md](LICENSE.md) for further details
+This project is under license [LICENSE.md](LICENSE.md) for further details